MicrosoftDocs/cpp-docs/docs/windows/redistributing-visual-cpp-activex-controls.md

 - Stdole2.tlb

 If these DLLs are not available on the target system, you need to get them updated using the prescribed mechanism for updating the corresponding operating system.
-You can download the latest service packs for Windows operating systems from [http://windowsupdate.microsoft.com](https://windowsupdate.microsoft.com).

 When using an ActiveX control that connects to a database, you also need to replicate the data source name on the target computer.
 You can do this programmatically with functions such as `ConfigDSN`.